PrinceGeorgesTech/git-tutorial/PITCHME.md

 get checkout . # Notice how your files are now back to their original state
 ```
 ---
-# Staging and Unstaging
-Preparing files to be saved permanently
----
 ## Branching
 Git gives you the ability to keep multiple tracks of work
 ---